Setting up a Chart of Accounts for your Real Estate Management Company

 Due to multiple requests by our readers, we created a few other articles that provide step-by-step instructions on setting up a chart of accounts for a real estate company, as well as a real estate company in QBO and a commercial real estate company.
 These articles also contain step-by-step video tutorials and a free downloadable sample file.

 The chart of accounts includes all the different types of accounts (assets, liabilities, equity, revenues, and expenses) used within your business.
 How you set this up is your decision as the owner.
-Think of the chart of accounts as your foundation for your financial record keeping.
+Think of the chart of accounts as the foundation for your financial record-keeping.
 Starting off on the right foot will save you thousands of dollars down the road both by eliminating rework and having the ability to view your business performance clearly.
 A poorly constructed chart of accounts will not allow you to see your business operations effectively

 The Chart of Accounts has Several Main Functions: